charlie-effinger/nature-simulation/README.md

 least one rabbit exists, it will eat one of the rabbits and make a baby lynx.
 If no rabbits exist in the cell where the lynx moves, then the lynx will die.
 A rabbit that is older than 5 months old or a lynx that is older than 12 months old will die.
-(EXTRA CREDIT) The maximum carrying capacity of a cell is 400 rabbits and 40 lynxes.
+The maximum carrying capacity of a cell is 400 rabbits and 40 lynxes.
 If a cell is over capacity, then the most recent animals to enter the cell will die until it is no longer over capacity.
-(EXTRA CREDIT) At any time during the simulation the user can query the contents of the nature reserve.
+At any time during the simulation the user can query the contents of the nature reserve.
 The information that is printed out is each cell's row, column and the number of rabbits and lynxes in the cell.
 The total number of rabbits and